Christina's Husband and Kid Opening Presents

 • Focuses on sustainable energy instead of rigid separation

-The goal isn't to keep work and life from touching.
-The goal is to design your business so that when they do touch, they don't destroy each other and they allow time and energy to shift as needed.
+The goal isn't keeping work and life from touching.
+The goal is designing your business so that when they touch — and they will — they don't destroy each other.

 But here's what actually needs protecting: Your presence.
 Your relationships.
 Your energy.
 Your ability to show up for the people you love without your brain being hijacked by business chaos.